-- · Meet all retention standards listed above. - Complete all required coursework for the program. - Meet all background check requirements set forth by the Illinois State Board of Education and school districts. - Pass the appropriate Illinois content-area examination\. - Submit an application for student teaching by the deadline specified in the Teacher Education Handbook. - · Pass faculty review process.
+- · Meet all retention standards listed above. - Complete all required coursework for the program. - Meet all background check requirements set forth by the Illinois State Board of Education and school districts. - Pass the appropriate Illinois content-area examination. - Submit an application for student teaching by the deadline specified in the Teacher Education Handbook.